 The following month, Wintershall Dea hired a Saipem-owned rig for the drilling of three production wells and three water injection wells through two subsea templates.
 The last part of the Nova drilling campaign from the Scarabeo 8 semi-submersible rig started in November 2021.

-In an update on Monday, Wintershall Dea revealed that it has completed the drilling operations on the Nova field ahead of the first oil, which is expected around 31 July 2022 while the water injection system is due to be completed in September.
+In an update on Monday, Wintershall Dea revealed that it had completed the drilling operations on the Nova field ahead of the first oil.
+This is expected around 31 July 2022 while the water injection system is due to be completed in September.

 Moreover, Wintershall Dea secured all necessary approvals from the Norwegian authorities last month to start production from the Nova field, which will be tied back to the Neptune Energy-operated Gjøa platform in the Gjøa field off Norway.

 The company estimates the Nova field’s reserves at about 14 million standard cubic metres of oil equivalent (90 million bbls o.e.).
 After it comes online, the Nova field, expected to be sustainably operated with hydropower from shore, will be the fourth subsea tie-back to the Gjøa platform, which is electrified with power from shore.